 - Red, yellow, and green cones will be placed on each end of the table.
 During the silent period, the cones will be red.
 After the timer goes off, the cone will be moved to green.
-The teacher should designate a student/s to move the cones after the 15-minute silent period has ended. - After 15 minutes, students are able to talk quietly to the students directly in front of them and the students beside them. - If students follow cafeteria rules and the table has an appropriate noise level (Level 1), the cones will remain green and the class's Race Car will move up two spaces on the behavior management board.
+The assigned lunch monitor will move the cone to green after the 10-minute silent period has ended. - After 10 minutes, students are able to talk quietly to the students directly in front of them and the students beside them. - If students follow cafeteria rules and the table has an appropriate noise level (Level 1), the cones will remain green and the class's Race Car will move up two spaces on the behavior management board.
 If the class is too loud (Voice Level 2 or higher) or several students are not following cafeteria rules, the cones will be moved to yellow and the class's Race Car will move up only 1 space on the behavior management board.
-If the class ends up with red cones, the class's race car will not be moved.
-(Teachers will move the car as their class leaves the cafeteria.
+If the class is race car will not be moved.
+(The assigned table lunch monitor will move the car once students have left the cafeteria.
 A student should NEVER move the cars on the behavior management board.
 The behavior management board is located in the cafeteria.) - Prior to moving a class's cone to yellow or red, the cafeteria monitors should give ONE verbal warning reminding students of the RACER expectations not being followed.